Oregon Zoo

-The Oregon Zoo is Oregon's largest paid and arguably most popular visitor attraction, with more than 1.6 million visitors in 2016.
+The Oregon Zoo is Oregon's largest paid and arguably most popular visitor attraction, with more than 1.7 million visitors in 2018.
 The zoo is a member of the Association of Zoos and Aquariums, and the World Association of Zoos and Aquariums.

 History

+Founding

 The Oregon Zoo was founded in 1888, making it the oldest North American zoo west of the Mississippi.
 It all began with two bears purchased by Richard Knight – one brown bear and one grizzly.
 A former seaman turned pharmacist, Knight began collecting animals from his seafaring friends.
 He kept his collection in the back of his drug store on Third & Morrison streets.
 When caring for the animals became too large a responsibility he sought to sell them to the city of Portland.
 Instead of buying the animals, the city offered to give Knight two circus cages and allowed him to place the caged bears on the grounds of City Park (now called Washington Park).

 Care and feeding of the bears, however, still fell to the Knight family and friends.
 It was not long before Knight addressed the city council again regarding the bears.
 Just five months later, he offered to donate the bears, along with their cages, to the city.
 Portland City Council accepted his offer on November 7, 1888, and thus began the Portland Zoo.
 Located in Washington Park, it was sometimes referred to as the Washington Park Zoo.

 By 1894, there were over 300 animals in the zoo’s collection.
 In 1925, the zoo moved to the site of the present Portland Japanese Garden, still within Washington Park.

+Hoyt Park

 The zoo moved again in 1958–59 to its current site, designed by Lawrence, Tucker & Wallmann.
 This was located in Hoyt Park, west of Washington Park, but some years later the two parks were combined as Washington Park.
 At this time, the Portland Zoo Railway was constructed to connect the zoo to its former site in Washington Park and other attractions there.
 The zoo's move to the new, much larger site was made in stages, over more than a year, with the first animals being moved in spring 1958 and limited public access being opened in June 1958, one day after the first section of the Zoo Railway opened.
 During the transition period the new zoo was only open on weekends, as most animals were still at the old site awaiting completion of their new enclosures.
 However, the new railway operated six days a week until mid-September.
 Meanwhile, the old zoo remained in operation, but in May 1959 was restricted to pedestrian access only, closed to automobile access, for its last months of operation.